-In this course, students will learn to produce journalistic work for television.
-The focus will be on the particular requirements of gathering and presenting information for broadcast.
-The form of television news will be studied and analyzed, and students will learn to prepare and present their own reports, leading to the presentation of 15-minute news broadcasts.
+In this course, students will learn essential audio and video skills to produce news and short feature stories for broadcast and digital platforms, with a focus on deadline-driven coverage and the particular requirements of gathering and presenting information for each platform.
+Working in teams, students will learn several aspects of production to prepare and present their own reports.
 Detailed group and individual critiques of student work will be a key method of learning.
 1 Credit

-JN8202 Digital Journalism
+JN8202 Digital Journalism Studio